Rodeo action in The Natural State

 bareback riding and pole bending.

-in Quitman to the Old Fort Days Futurity in Fort Smith to bull riding in Ash Flat and clinics around the state.
+in Quitman to the Old Fort Days Futurity in Fort Smith to bull riding in Ash Flat and scheduled clinics around the state.

 Arkansas cowgirl rodeo royalty hold court over rodeos and parades.
 And,